-In contrast, our second approach relies on word

-embeddings only, which are fed into a convolutional long-short term memory (C-LSTM) network, a model that combines convolutional and recurrent neural networks (Zhou et al., 2015).
+In contrast, our second approach relies on word embeddings only, which are fed into a convolutional long-short term memory (C-LSTM) network, a model that combines convolutional and recurrent neural networks (Zhou et al., 2015).
 Therefore no hand-crafted features are used.
 Because both CNN and RNN models have shown good performance for this task, we assume that a combination of them will positively impact classification performance compared to the individual models.

-By combining lexical information and domainadapted scientific word embeddings, our system ClaiRE achieved an F1 score of 74.89% for the first subtask with manually annotated data and 78.39% for the second subtask with automatically annotated data.
+Results By combining Lexical information and domain-Adapted Scientific word Embeddings, our system ClaiRE originally achieved an F1 score of 74.89% for the first subtask with manually annotated data and 78.39% for the second subtask with automatically annotated data (Hettinger et al., 2018).
+Improving our preprocessing lifted this performance to 75.11% and 81.44% respectively.
+Our results make a strong case for domain-specific word embeddings, as using those improved our score by close to 5%.